 The new planning system introduces new complaint handling procedures for assessment panels, assessment managers and accredited professionals.

-Detailed guidelines for making a complaint about a member of an Assessment Panel or an Accredited Professional are outlined below.
-Complaints or reports to the Independent Commissioner against Corruption are to be lodged with the Office for Public Integrity (OPI).
+Detailed guidelines for making a complaint about a member of an Assessment Panel, Assessment Managers or an Accredited Professional are outlined below.

 Assessment panels are a decision-making body established by the Planning, Development and Infrastructure Act 2016.